ykechan/jacobi/svm.md

 is the distance between x and the hyperplane, and the unit is measured by the norm of the normal vector.
 The longer the normal vector, the closer x needs to get to the hyperplane to have the value of the above expression lesser than one.
-We not only want to correctly classify most instances, but want the margin as wide as possible.
+Not only would we want to correctly classify most instances, but we want the margin as wide as possible.
 Thus a regulation term is included:

 >L(w, b) = &lambda;||w||<sup>2</sup> + &sum;max(0, 1 - y<sub>i</sub>(&lt;w, x<sub>i</sub>&gt; - b)).
 >where &lambda; is the strength of regulation.